NorESMhub/NorESM/doc/configurations/experiments.rst

   <noresm_base>/components/blom/cime_config/config_compsets.xml

 The compsets starting with N are NorESM coupled configurations.
-Compsets starting with NF are NorESM AMIP (atmosphere only) configurations.
+Compsets starting with NF are NorESM AMIP (atmosphere/land-only) configurations.
 Some examples are given below.

 **N1850 and N1850frc2**
   Coupled configuration for NorESM for pre-industrial (1850) conditions.